netzeroinsights/slate-epri/source/index.html.md

 ]
 ```

-To get all the child-parents relations of a taxonomy item you should use the following endpoint:
+To get all the child-parents (for a certain child item) relations of a taxonomy item you should use the following endpoint:

 `GET /relations/child/{itemID}`

-Where the parameter `itemID` is the taxonomy item ID.
+Where the parameter `itemID` is the child taxonomy item ID.

 The possible response codes are: